jessemerryman/WGU_Inventory_System_Project/README.md

 # WGU_Inventory_System_Project
 This is an in-progress project for C482 Software I at WGU.
-This Inventory Management System allows a user to add, modify, and delete parts and products to database using a GUI.
+This Inventory Management System allows a user to add, modify, and delete parts and products to a database using a GUI.
 While the code compiles and the GUI is interactive, the functionality of storing and transferring user inputs is still a work in progress.

 ## Technology